Pub/Sub Messaging in Cache: An Overview

 NCache provides you with the ability to monitor Pub/Sub Topic statistics and observe various performance counters in this regard.
 Pub/Sub topic activity and status can be monitored through the Windows PerfMon Counters and Windows PowerShell Cmdlet.

 NCache implements the acknowledge mechanism for message delivery.
 Messages are kept in memory until they are delivered successfully based on the at least once delivery criteria.
 Hence, NCache ensures message delivery reliability for Pub/Sub Messaging in distributed architectures.

 Moreover, fault tolerance of up to one node in partition-replica topology makes the Pub/Sub Messaging store highly available.
 If a node leaves the cluster for any reason, the replica has the message backup.

 In This Section

-Explains in depth the concept and code samples for topics in Pub/Sub model in NCache.
+Explains how to create, get and delete topics for Pub/Sub model in NCache.

-Provides sample code which creates a topic and publishes messages to it.
+Provides sample code that creates a topic and publishes messages to it.

 Provides sample code to subscribe against a topic and receive messages of interest.

 Explains Pub/Sub events to notify the publisher and subscriber about various events happening across the cache and applications.